nescitus/publius/README.md

-Publius is a dead simple bitboard chess engine for didactic purposes
+Publius is a dead simple bitboard chess engine for didactic purposes.
+Basically a boilerplate chess engine to build upon, no strings attached.

 Functionalities up to date